infracost/docs/docs/infracost_cloud/key_concepts.md

 <img src={useBaseUrl("img/infracost-cloud/infracost-cloud-project-name.png")} alt="Project name in Infracost Cloud" />

-### Override default project names
+### Override project names

+There are two main reasons why you might want to override the project name:
+1. When paths such as `plan.json` are used, so you can use a more understandable name instead.
-In Infracost Cloud, projects with the same name are grouped together, so it can be useful to override default project names.
-This is specially useful when running Infracost with [plan JSON files](/docs/features/cli_commands/#option-2-terraform-plan-json) as the auto-generated project name is the file path.
+2. Infracost Cloud groups projects with the same name together, so if you'd like multiple cost estimates to be associated with a project, use the same name for them.

 Use the `--project-name` flag with `infracost breakdown` and `diff` to override the auto-generated project name: